jamiehax/UNHCR-ml-challenge/README.md

 </tbody>
 </table>

-Given that df_impute contains negative values, which are impossible in the real scenario, and df_dropna has only 275 (chec!!!) rows, making the possibility of overfitting high, we believe that neither of these models would give helpful predictions.
+Given that df_impute contains negative values, which are impossible in the real scenario, and df_dropna has only 230 training rows, making the possibility of overfitting high, we believe that neither of these models would give helpful predictions.
 Instead, we think that a Decision Tree trained on df_dropna_t9 would be the most useful in a real world scenario, as it would not predict negative values, is sufficiently large that overfitting is less of a worry, and still scores high.
 This model's scores are given below:

 <table>
 <thead>